WWE Raw Results: Winners, Grades, Reaction and Highlights from December 4

 The match was the entertaining, fast-paced bout everyone expected with an interesting winner.

-Gulak has low-key become one of the most entertaining Superstars on the roster.
+Gulak has quietly become one of the most entertaining Superstars on the roster.
 His work as a heel, anti-high-flyer has been nothing short of spectacular so booking him to go over was a smart move and worthwhile reward.

 Braun Strowman Destroys Elias